WaveProp/GmshSDK/README.md

 ## Usage

-This package provides in its `Artifacts.toml` the information required to download a given version of *Gmsh Software Development Toolkit*.
-It then exports the *gmsh* module so that you can interact with the Gmsh API.
-It also provides basic functionality for integrating with the mesh format in `WavePropBase`.
+This package provides in its `Artifacts.toml` the information required to download and use the *Gmsh Software Development Toolkit*, as well as some convenience functions to interface meshes and domains created by *Gmsh* with solvers in the [WaveProp](https://github.com/WaveProp) organization.

+To simply use the `Gmsh` API, you can do the following:

 ```julia
 using GmshSDK